TanvirFahimBD/TanvirFahimBD/README.md

 <h1 align="center">Hi 👋, I'm Tanvir, Welcome to my profile!</h1>
-<h3 align="center">A front end web developer </h3>
+<h2 align="center">Front end web developer </h2>

+- 💻 I’m currently learning React.Js and Node.js
+- 🎯 2021 Goals: Web Development with React.Js and Node.js
 - 🎓 I'm doing my undergraduate in CSE from NUBTK
-- 💻 I’m currently learning React.js
-- 🤝 I’m looking to collaborate on others passionate team workers
+- 🚀 I’m looking for stick with CP and contribute on open source
-- 🚀 I’m looking for stick with competitive programming at least 2 years
+- 🤝 I’m looking to collaborate with passionate tech enthusiast
-- 💪 Ask me about javacript, react.js
+- 💪 Ask me anything about javascript, react.js, node.js
-- 🎯 2021 Goals: Web Development with ReactJs
+- 📧 Reach me anytime at **tanvir.cse18@gmail.com**
-- 😀 Fun fact: I'm not a quick learner but trying to be ...
+- 🎈 Fun fact: I'm not a quick learner but trying to be...
-- 📧 Reach me at **tanvir.cse18@gmail.com**

 ### Connect with me: